joequant/OG-PlatformNative/README.txt

 OpenGamma Tools for R
 ---------------------

 This repository contains the code for the OpenGamma R library.
-This should be considered as a preview only and we do not recommend you attempt to clone or fork it in its current state.
 We will soon be merging this code into the main OG-Platform repository containing all of our other open source components, at which point this repository will be deleted.

 This package is dependent on the OG-Language component from the main OG-Platform build.
 If these artifacts are not correctly generated then no